EarlGlynn/Kansas-Voter-Registration-File/README.md

 ** under development **

+Note: links below allow easy downloading of files, but they will not display automatically in a browser.

 # 1. First Look

 An RStudio computational notebook shows results of analyzing a voter registration file from Kansas Secretary of State: